Schwub/cyueye/doc/source/example.md

 cam = cu.Cam(format_id=8)
 ```

-By passing a format_id to the Cam object you can select the resolution of your images and videos,
+By passing a format_id to the cam object you can select the resolution of your images and videos,
-for a list of supported formats for your camera visit [ids-imaging.com](https://de.ids-imaging.com/manuals/uEye_SDK/DE/uEye_Handbuch_4.90.6/index.html)
+for a list of supported formats for your camera visit [ids-imaging.com](https://de.ids-imaging.com/manuals/uEye_SDK/DE/uEye_Handbuch_4.90.6/index.html).
+You might have to create an account to access the IDS documentation.

 ## Start the video capture
 ```python